M.A. Clinical Psychology Concentration

-Here are some highlights of the program:
+Here are some highlights of the concentration:

 Small Classes: Students receive individual attention with a low student/faculty ratio.

 Practicum: Students complete three semesters in our Psychology Training Clinic; two of these will involve performing both assessments and therapy for clients.
+The practica theoretical orientation is Cognitive-Behavioral Therapy.

 Internship: Students complete two semesters at local agencies, including community mental health centers, crisis stabilization units, and the University Counseling and Testing Center.